Screen#

 show image file#

-The show image file block draws a custom user-uploaded image on the controller’s print area.
+The show image file block draws a custom user-uploaded image on the controller’s screen at the set origin.

 Parameters |